Bachelor of Science (Honours) Software Development CW238

-Software development is the computer programming, documenting, testing, and bug fixing involved in creating and maintaining applications and frameworks during a software release life cycle and resulting in a software product.
-In the broad sense, it includes everything from concept through to the final production of software.
-It can include identification of required software, analysis of software requirements, specification of software requirements, software design, programming, testing and maintenance.
+Software development is the creation and maintenance of software products.
+These products range from mobile phone apps to highly complex software control systems such as those found in self driving cars.
+In the broad sense, it includes everything from initial concept identification and design through to the final production of software.
+It can include identification of required software, analysis of software requirements, system design, programming, testing and maintenance.

-This four-year honours programme equips students with the range of skills required to become competent software developers.
-Students follow our new ‘learning by doing’ model in first year with continuous assessment replacing final exams.
-Modules for the first three years include a broad range of subjects such as: programming; operating systems; networking; computer hardware; web programming; systems analysis; computer architecture; software engineering and an industry work placement.
-Year 4 concentrates on high-level software development topics such as secure app development, data science, distributed systems and an extensive project.
+This course equips students with the range of skills required to become competent software developers.
+Students follow our new ‘learning-by-doing’ model in first year with continuous assessment replacing final exams.
+Modules for the first three years include a broad range of subjects and an industry work placement.
+Year 4 concentrates on state-of-the-art, high-level software development topics such as: secure app development, data science, distributed systems and an extensive project.

-- Dedicated software development laboratory for 3rd and 4th year students sponsored by UNUM, providing a real-world working environment.
+- Dedicated software development laboratory for 3rd and 4th year students sponsored by UNUM.

 - Active participation by students in national and international competitions.
-IT Carlow Software Development students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville winning €40,000 in prize money for their ‘My people Care’ project.
+Institute of Technology Carlow Software Development students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville, winning €40,000 in prize money for their ‘My people Care’ project.

-- IT Carlow maintains an international perspective through widespread collaborations with international third level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.
+- Institute of Technology Carlow maintains widespread collaborations with international third-level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.

-- IT Carlow maintains close relations with leading industry players such as Intel and UNUM.
-The collaboration with Intel has resulted in its sponsorship of the Galileo development board and Quark chip at the institute and this leading edge technology is now central to several undergraduate and graduate research projects at IT Carlow.
+- Collaboration with industry leader Intel has resulted in its sponsorship of the Galileo development board and Quark chip at the Institute and this leading edge technology is now central to several undergraduate and graduate research projects at Institute of Technology Carlow.

-- Exit Awards: Higher Certificate in Computing (NFQ 6) after Year 2 and a BSc in Software Development (NFQ Level 7) after Year 3.
+- Exit Awards: Higher Certificate in Computing (NFQ Level 6) after Year 2 and a Bachelor of Science in Software Development (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?

-Graduates will have the option to progress to postgraduate studies at either Masters or Doctoral level within the GameCORE Research Centre at IT Carlow or elsewhere.
-Graduates will also be eligible to undertake the MSc in IT Management or the MA in Interaction Design at IT Carlow.
+Graduates have the option to progress to postgraduate studies at either masters or doctoral level within the gameCORE Research Centre at Institute of Technology Carlow or elsewhere.
+Graduates are also eligible to undertake the MSc in Data Science or the MSc in IT Management at Institute of Technology Carlow.